Start a Free Chat

 IMC S2 Visa Expertise

-Ruijin’s International Medical Centre has processed hundreds of medical visa invitation letters for international patients seeking haematology, oncology, and endocrinology care.
+Ruijin’s International Medical Center has processed hundreds of medical visa invitation letters for international patients seeking haematology, oncology, and endocrinology care.
 The IMC team understands exactly what documentation Chinese embassies require.
 China Care coordinates directly with the IMC to ensure your visa support documents are complete and consistent, minimising the risk of application delays or rejections.

 Haematology & CAR-T Leadership